 Yes, you can usually transfer general education credits from other accredited institutions, but check with your school to confirm.

-Our programs are delivered in an online format that gives you the flexibility to complete coursework at your own pace from anywhere in the world.
+UT Permian Basin’s online undergraduate programs provide the flexibility to complete coursework at your own pace from anywhere in the world.
 If professional and personal obligations currently keep you busy, you’ll find this flexibility makes all the difference.

 Expand your horizons with general education courses as part of an online bachelor’s degree program from UT Permian Basin!
 Browse your options now.